Baro-Bhuyan: Baro-Bhuyans of Assam

 Epigraphic sources indicate that the Kamarupa state had entered a state of fragmentation in the 9th century when the tradition of granting away police, revenue and administrative rights to the donee of lands became common.
-This led to the creation of a class of landed intermediary between the king and his subjects—the members of which held central administrative offices, maintained economic and administrative links with in their own domain and propagated Indo-Aryan culture.
+This led to the creation of a class of landed intermediaries between the king and his subjects—the members of which held central administrative offices, maintained economic and administrative links within their own domain and propagated Indo-Aryan culture.
 This gave rise to the condition that individual domains were self-administered, economically self-sufficient and capable of surviving the fragmentation of central authority, when the Kamarupa kingdom finally collapsed in the 12th century.

 Amalendu Guha claims that the Baro-Bhuyan emerged in the 13th century from the fragmented remains of the Kamarupa chieftains.
-Nevertheless, not all local Kamarupa administrators (samanta) became Bhuyans and many were later-day migrant adventurers from North India.
+Nevertheless, not all local Kamarupa administrators (samanta) became Bhuyans, and many were later-day migrant adventurers from North India.

-Though there exists many legendary accounts of the origin of the Baro Bhuyan these accounts are often vague and contradictory.
+Though there exist many legendary accounts of the origin of the Baro Bhuyan, these accounts are often vague and contradictory.

 The Adi Bhuyan group

 This original group is often referred to as the Adi Bhuyan, or the progenitor Bhuyans.
-The Adi-charita written in the late 17th century is the only manuscript which mentions the Adi-Bhuyan group.
-However, Maheswar Neog has called the account as spurious or fabricated.
+The Adi-charita written in the late 17th century is the only manuscript that mentions the Adi-Bhuyan group.
+However, Maheswar Neog has called the account spurious or fabricated.
+Dimbeswar Neog, likewise states that the Adi charita cannot be depended as anything approaching a history of the Baro-Bhuyans.

-Nevertheless, their presence is recorded in the Ahom Buranjis, where it is recorded that they were instrumental in ending the rule of the Kachari and Chutia kingdom.
-As a reward, the Ahom king Suhungmung (1497–1539) settled these Bhuyans in Kalabari, Gohpur, Kalangpur and Narayanpur as tributary feudal lords.
-Over time, these Bhuyans grew very powerful but they were later subjugated by the Ahom king Jayadhwaj Singha.
-The Saru Baro Bhuyan is a branch of the Bar Baro Bhuyan that split and went west.
+Nevertheless, their presence is recorded in the Ahom Buranjis, where it is recorded that they were instrumental in ending the rule of the Kachari kingdom.
+As a reward, the Ahom king Suhungmung (1497–1539) settled these Bhuyans (originally living in Rowta-Temoni, present-day Darrang and Nagaon) in Kalabari, Gohpur, Kalangpur and Narayanpur as tributary feudal lords.
+The Lacam Kalita Bhuyan family was placed at Bahbari, while one of them was settled on the river Sonari, and another on hills.
+Towards the end of Suhungmung's reign, the remaining Baro Bhuyan of Rowta-Temani (Madanagiri, Dharmai, Ramacandragiri, Dandar Dalai, Tamuli dalai, Bar comdar, Dalid khan and others) evacuated their own headquarters and gathered near the river Kalang and prepared to fight with the Ahoms.
+But they were defeated in 1539; they submitted, paid homage to the Ahom monarch on the Kapili and were appointed as officers.